 |Changes to group membership and housing preferences may be made at any time before 8 a.m. on lottery days.
 After 8 a.m. on those dates, no further changes may be made.|

-- All assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 9.
+- All assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on March 31.
 Those wishing to have an opportunity to change their housing assignment, must complete a wait list form and submit to Connie Manes in the Student Development Office, located directly across Alumni Way from the New Residence Hall.
 If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
-Otherwise, you may be notified as late as August 1, 2015 if space becomes available.
-If you are not contacted by August 1, you will also be able to work with your Area Coordinator after the first 2 weeks of class and if a space in the room and/or hall has opened, you may coordinate a move with him/her.
+Otherwise, you may be notified as late as August 2016 if space becomes available.
+If you are not contacted by the time you arrive on campus in August, you will work with your Area Coordinator after the first 2 weeks of class and if a space in the room and/or hall has opened, you may coordinate a move with him/her.

 - For the purposes of the Housing Lottery, sophomores have 59 or fewer credits (including credits from current semester), juniors have 60-92 credits, and seniors have 93+ credits.